 The Cost Of Bat Removal, Insurance, & Guano Cleanup.

-An often wondered about question among consumers is how much it costs to remove bats from their attic or home because it’s generally known that bat removal will cost more than your average pest control jobs.
+An often wondered about question among consumers is how much it will cost to remove bats from their attic or home.
+It’s generally known that bat removal services will cost more than your average pest control jobs.

 To cut to the chase, yes, bat removal is expensive.
 Are many people shell-shocked because of the price?
 Yes.
-Half of you reading this have probably received a quote from a company, thought it was ridiculous, and went searching online to confirm the legitimacy of the bat exclusion quote you got.
+Half of you reading this have probably received a quote from a company, thought it was ridiculous, and went searching online to confirm the legitimacy of the quote you got.
+That is perfectly understandable.

 It’s not accurate to say that a bat job will cost the same with 2 homes of the same size.
 Cost can change because working conditions on the 2 homes may be very different.
 The costs for bat removal we give below are not absolute.
 We give a substantial price range in the listed costs to make room for those highly difficult bat jobs.

 Before You Hire Someone, Remember This: Not Every Wildlife Or Pest Control Company Knowns How To Properly Handle Bat Removal.
 Educate Yourself & Make Sure To Hire A Pro.